surgentt/Rails-Sample-Api/README.md

 ##  How to Run

+1. Bundle Install
-1. bundle exec rake db:create
+2. bundle exec rake db:create
-2. bundle exec rake db:migration
+3. bundle exec rake db:migration
-3. bundle exec rake db:seed
+4. bundle exec rake db:seed
+5. bundle exec rake swagger:docs
+6. bundle exec rails s

-Visit localhost:3000 to view the Swagger Documentation or alternatively localhost:3000/public/index.html
+Visit [http://localhost:3000](http://localhost:3000) to view the Swagger Documentation or alternatively localhost:3000/public/index.html

 ## Testing

 run 'bundle exec rspec' to run the unit testing
-- Some validation and error handling on the order creation still need to be compelted

 ## User Authentication

 - I am attempting to use devise token authentication.
 Although I am only supporting email signup, omniauth is a dependency of this gem.
 - User roles are setup using the enum function.
 All users are set to default as customers and then programmers can upgrade their settings.
+- I have not yet setup the fully robust and secure User Authentication system, but I cam confident I can complete the taks.

 ## JSON Response Format